-Emily Lockhart is an associate in Goodwin’s Financial Restructuring practice.
+Emily Lockhart is counsel in Goodwin’s Financial Restructuring practice.
 She has substantial experience acting on a diverse range of contentious and non-contentious restructuring and insolvency matters, most recently with a focus in the technology and health sectors.
 Prior to joining Goodwin, she completed a secondment to a major European bank.
 Her clients include insolvency practitioners, directors, boards, creditors, debtors, purchasers, financial institutions, and other stakeholders.
 Emily also has experience on general financing matters.

 Acting for the acquirer, by way of a pre-packaged administration, of the UK business and assets of a global trade lighting business from Alvarez & Marsal.

 Acting for FRP as administrators in the pre-pack sale of the Delaware shares in an SaaS provider.

 Acting for Kroll as administrators of a video conference and cloud storage software provider, including a sale of various assets of the business to Zoom.